BPerezLamarque/Phylosignal_network/README.md

 which corresponds to a table where each line corresponds to a tested orchid sub-clade and which contains at least 8 columns: the name of the node (**node**), the number of species in the corresponding orchid sub-clade (**nb_A**), the number of fungal species  associated with the corresponding orchid sub-clade (**nb_B**), the Mantel correlation for the orchid sub-clade (**mantel_cor**), its associated upper p-value (**pvalue_upper**), its associated lower p-value (**pvalue_lower**), and the corresponding Bonferroni corrected p-values (**pvalue_upper_corrected** and **pvalue_lower_corrected**).

 The representation of the results using `plot_phylosignal_sub_network` is a phylogenetic tree with nodes colored according to the clade-specific phylogenetic signals.
-Blue nodes are not significant (based in the Bonferonni correction), grey nodes are not tested (less than `minimum` descending tips), and orange-red nodes represent significant phylogenetic signals and their color indicates the strength of the correlation.
+Blue nodes are not significant (based on the Bonferonni correction), grey nodes are not tested (less than `minimum` descending tips), and orange-red nodes represent significant phylogenetic signals and their color indicates the strength of the correlation.

 <p align="center">
     <img src="https://github.com/BPerezLamarque/Phylosignal_network/blob/master/example/example_orchid_sub_clades.png" width="400">